Regression of binary network data with exchangeable latent errors: Exchangeable network models

 \subsection{Covariance matrices of exchangeable network models}

-The expression in \eqref{eq_graphon_normal} shows that any exchangeable network model for binary network data must correspond to a latent random network $\{\epsilon_{ij} \}_{ij}$ that is continuous and exchangeable. \cite{marrs2017standard} shows that directed exchangeable network models with continuous values all have covariance matrices of the same form with at most five unique nonzero terms.
-Similarly, the covariance matrix of \emph{any} undirected exchangeable network model has the same form and contains at most two unique nonzero values.
+The expression in \eqref{eq_graphon_normal} shows that any exchangeable network model for binary network data must correspond to a latent random network $\{\epsilon_{ij} \}_{ij}$ that is continuous and exchangeable.
+The covariance matrix of \emph{any} undirected exchangeable network model has the same form and contains at most two unique nonzero values (\cite{marrs2017standard} shows that directed exchangeable network models with continuous values all have covariance matrices of the same form with at most five unique nonzero terms).
 This fact can be seen by simply considering the ways that any pair of relations can share an actor.
-In addition to a variance, the remaining covariances are between relations that do and do not share an actor are:
+In addition to a variance, the remaining covariances are between relations that do and do not share an actor:

 where the indices $i,j,k,$ and $l$ are unique.
 It is easy to see the second equality holds for any pair of relations that share an actor by the exchangeability property, i.e. by permuting the actor labels.
 The third equality results from the fact that the only random elements in \eqref{eq_graphon_normal} are the actor random variables $u_i$, $u_j$, and the random error $\xi_{ij}$.
 When the random variables corresponding to two relations $\epsilon_{ij}$ and $\epsilon_{kl}$ share no actor, the pair of relations are independent by the generating process.
-Finally, we note that exchangeable network models have relations that are marginally identically distributed, and thus relations therein have the same expectation and variance, $E[ y_{ij}] = \Phi(\mu)$ and $var[y_{ij}] = \Phi(\mu)(1 - \Phi(\mu))$ for all relations $ij$, where $\Phi(a)$ is the standard normal cumulative distribution function evaluated at $a$.
-That said, in the linear regression case, the means $\mu_{ij} = \x^T_{ij} \bbeta$ are non-constant and thus the observations $\{y_{ij} \}_{ij}$ are not exchangeable; only the latent network $\{ \epsilon_{ij} \}_{ij}$ remains exchangeable in the linear regression case.
-In the proposed model, rather than put forth a particular parametric model for the latent network $\{ \epsilon_{ij} \}_{ij}$, we simply model the covariance structure outlined in \eqref{eq_cov_exch}.
+Finally, we note that exchangeable network models have relations that are marginally identically distributed, and thus relations therein have the same expectation and variance.
+That said, in the generalized linear regression case of \eqref{eq_gen_lv}, the means $\mu_{ij} = \x^T_{ij} \bbeta$ are non-constant and thus the observations $\{y_{ij} \}_{ij}$ are not exchangeable; only the latent error network $\{ \epsilon_{ij} \}_{ij}$ is exchangeable in the generalized linear regression case.
+In the proposed model, rather than put forth a particular parametric model for the latent network $\{ \epsilon_{ij} \}_{ij}$, we simply model the covariance structure outlined in \eqref{eq_cov_exch}, which is sufficient to represent the covariance structure of \emph{any} exchangeable network model for the errors.